Wednesday, March 21, 2012

 Well, that's exactly what the T-birds just got.
 And maybe that fortunate tumble of a ping pong ball is what turns this franchise's fortunes around.
 Now, I don't know who the Thunderbirds will use that pick on.
 It may be to early for even them to know.
 If you read some of the blogs and scouting reports out there, names like Barzal, Soy, Musil and Harkins seem to be getting a lot of play.

 Don't forget, the T-birds also have the 20th pick of the first round (obtained from Portland in the Marcel Noebels deal) and the 25th overall selection (their own second round pick).
-We'll find out when the WHL Bantam Draft unfolds May 3rd in Calgary, but next year or in the years beyond, when this Thunderbirds put three seasons of non-playoff hockey behind them, we may look back on March 21st, 2012 and a ping pong ball with a Seattle logo on it as the turning point.
+We'll find out when the WHL Bantam Draft unfolds May 3rd in Calgary, but next year or in the years beyond, when this Thunderbirds put these three seasons of non-playoff hockey behind them, we may look back on March 21st, 2012 and a ping pong ball with a Seattle logo on it as the turning point.

 By the way, do you think Scott Lowe had a hand in getting that T-bird ball to come out first at the draft lottery?
 Lowe, a long time Thunderbirds off-ice official, passed away Tuesday night after a long battle with ALS.
 Apparently Scott's first act in hockey heaven was to give his favorite team a little good luck.
 Thanks Scott!